thesleepingsage/hypr-login/README.md

 end

 # ──────────────────────────────────────────────────────────────────
-# GPU-specific environment variables (adjust for your GPU)
+# GPU-SPECIFIC ENVIRONMENT VARIABLES
 # ──────────────────────────────────────────────────────────────────
+# IMPORTANT: Uncomment ONLY the section matching YOUR GPU!
+# Using the wrong GPU settings will cause issues.
+#
+# To check your GPU:
+#   for card in /sys/class/drm/card*; test -d $card/device && echo (basename $card): (readlink $card/device/driver | xargs basename); end
+# ──────────────────────────────────────────────────────────────────

+# --- NVIDIA GPU ---
-# NVIDIA
+# Uncomment these three lines if you have an NVIDIA GPU:
-set -gx LIBVA_DRIVER_NAME nvidia set -gx __GLX_VENDOR_LIBRARY_NAME nvidia set -gx NVD_BACKEND direct
+# set -gx LIBVA_DRIVER_NAME nvidia
+# set -gx __GLX_VENDOR_LIBRARY_NAME nvidia
+# set -gx NVD_BACKEND direct

-# AMD (uncomment if using AMD, comment out NVIDIA vars above)
+# --- AMD GPU ---
+# Uncomment this line if you have an AMD GPU:
 # set -gx LIBVA_DRIVER_NAME radeonsi

+# --- Intel GPU ---
+# Uncomment this line if you have an Intel GPU:
+# set -gx LIBVA_DRIVER_NAME iHD

 # ──────────────────────────────────────────────────────────────────
-# Electron, cursor, Qt settings
+# SAFE DEFAULTS (Usually fine for everyone on Wayland)
 # ──────────────────────────────────────────────────────────────────
-set -gx ELECTRON_OZONE_PLATFORM_HINT wayland set -gx XCURSOR_THEME Bibata-Modern-Classic set -gx XCURSOR_SIZE 24
+set -gx QT_QPA_PLATFORM wayland set -gx ELECTRON_OZONE_PLATFORM_HINT wayland  # or "auto" if you have issues

+# ──────────────────────────────────────────────────────────────────
+# USER PREFERENCES (OPTIONAL - Customize to match YOUR system)
+# ──────────────────────────────────────────────────────────────────
+# WARNING: These are examples only!
+Do not enable unless you know these
+# themes/settings exist on YOUR system.
+Leaving them commented uses system defaults.
+#
+# Cursor theme - check available themes: ls ~/.local/share/icons/ /usr/share/icons/
+# set -gx XCURSOR_THEME Bibata-Modern-Classic
+# set -gx XCURSOR_SIZE 24
+#
+# Qt theming - only if you have kde/qt5ct/qt6ct installed
-set -gx QT_QPA_PLATFORM wayland set -gx QT_QPA_PLATFORMTHEME kde
+# set -gx QT_QPA_PLATFORMTHEME kde  # Options: kde, qt5ct, qt6ct

 # ──────────────────────────────────────────────────────────────────
 # Launch Hyprland